This website is for anyone interested in

 COMPLETE TYPE LISTS

-Here you will find all VRs that were manufactured, listed by original owner.
-The lists show the current location of all survivors, all others being marked as scrapped.
+Here you will find all VRs that were manufactured with links to subsequent owners.
+This list shows all original owners and links to lists showing all known survivors, all others being marked as scrapped.

-Although we do not cover the Bristol SU, you will find very comprehensive comprehensive coverage on Gerry Tormey's website using the above link
+You will find very comprehensive comprehensive coverage of all the older Bristol chassis types on Gerry Tormey's website using the above link

 Your webmaster would be delighted to hear from you about anything Bristol/ECW-related.
 His email address is email@example.com.

 This site is best viewed at a resolution of 1024 x 768 or higher

 Following the use of JOU161P on free services in and around Cheltenham on Saturday 12th September 2009 a video of it appeared on YouTube, thanks to the prolific camera of Simon "Video47".
 This has prompted me to add a new page to this website where I will add links to videos of Bristol VRs, REs, LHs and Lodekkas across the Internet.
 If you find any more do please drop me a line at firstname.lastname@example.org and I will build up this library of material.